<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1619099918640294&amp;ev=PageView&amp;noscript=1">

 Lone workers are at a higher risk of workplace accidents and injuries due to the lack of immediate assistance in the event of an emergency.
 Lone workers face various hazards that can be exacerbated by their isolated location and lack of support.

 Statistics on workplace injuries and fatalities highlight the importance of mitigating risks for these workers.
-Half a billion nonfatal occupational injuries and illnesses are reported, yet most of these events can be attributed to preventable causes, from not implementing the right personal protective equipment to not having a real-time response system in place to support workers in need.
+Half a billion nonfatal occupational injuries and illnesses are reported, yet most of these events can be attributed to preventable causes.
+Examples include lacking proper safety devices, failing to provide real-time response systems, and neglecting to comply with regulations such as OSHA standards.

 Employers should therefore take proactive measures to safeguard the well-being of their lone workers and promote a safe working environment.